antsa-1/games/README.md

 The site with two games, tic-tac-toe and connect four, is currently running @ http://35.217.7.146/portal/index.html
 <br>
 ### 19.2.2022
-New deployment with player top-lists, deployed from tag "prod-rel-1.0.1" .
+New deployment with player top-lists.
+Package "prod-rel-1.0.1" .
-TODO, check workspace building instructions (are based from only TicTacToe game).

 ### 14.2.2022
 Initial release